-As I have mentioned before, teeth are like gears in a car; they have to be in harmony in order to function correctly.
-The human brain can perceive disharmony in tooth to tooth contact in the 30 to 50 micron range.
+As I have mentioned before, teeth are like gears in a car; they must be in harmony to function correctly.
+The human brain can perceive disharmony in tooth-to-tooth contact within 30 to 50.
 That is the size of a dust mute.

 Both teeth and cars have shock absorbers.
 A tooth's shock absorber is composed of millions of tiny ligaments which run from the bone to all surfaces of the root of the tooth.
 This space is called the periodontal ligament.
 It is the very small, dark line you see in your dental x-rays separating the root and the bone.

 The periodontal ligament acts like a tire sensor.
 When you have a tire low on air pressure, a light comes on as a warning signal.
-If you have undue pressure on a tooth or teeth, within the 30 to 50 micron range, the periodontal ligament tells the brain something is wrong.
+If you have undue pressure on a tooth or teeth, the periodontal ligament tells the brain something is wrong.
 Sensitive teeth syndrome is a warning sign that the teeth are being traumatized and are not happy.

 Sprained Ligaments Hurt

-Sprained ligaments hurt is some form or fashion.
+Sprained ligaments hurt in some form or fashion.
 If teeth don't hit right, they get moved from side to side instead of up and down.
-This stretches, bruises and sprains the ligaments which are hard wired straight to the brain.
+This stretch, bruises and sprains the ligaments which are hard wired straight to the brain.
 Instead of a sensor light turning on, the person feels pain with each drink of cold water.